-A mathematical model has been formulated to predict the microwave power absorbed, SAR distribution, temperature distribution and strain distribution in liver tissue under the MWA process.
-As a rudimentary step of the study, some assumptions are made to simplify the analysis.
-The liver tissue is the homogeneous biomaterial.
-In the electromagnetic wave propagation analysis, a scattering boundary condition is set on that surface, which means that the boundary does not disturb the electromagnetic field distribution.
-The microwave source is set at the upper end of the MCA and the input microwave power emitted is adjusted to 10 W. An electromagnetic wave, propagating in a MCA, is characterized by transverse electromagnetic fields (TEM) [26].
+biomaterial.
+In the electromagnetic wave propagation analysis. a scattering boundary condition is set on that surface, which means that the boundary does not disturb the electromagnetic field distribution.
+The microwave source is set at the upper end of the MCA and the input microwave power emitted is adjusted to 10 W. An electromagnetic wave, propagating in an MCA, is characterized by transverse electromagnetic fields (TEM) [26].
 In the liver tissue, an electromagnetic wave is characterized by transverse magnetic fields (TM) [26].
 The model assumes that the wall of the MCA is a perfect electric conductor, and the dielectric properties of liver tissue have been determined as a function of temperature.
-While in the heat transfer analysis, temperature dependent properties are considered for the thermal properties.
+While in the heat transfer analysis, temperature-dependent properties are considered for the thermal properties.
 No phase change occurs within the liver tissue, no energy exchange through the outer surface of liver tissue, and no chemical reactions occur within the liver tissue.
 The outer surface between the MCA and liver tissue is considered as insulation boundary condition.
 In mechanical deformation analysis, the outer liver tissues are moving surface boundary as a result of thermal strain.
-The liver tissue are connected to the MCA, are set to fixed surface boundary.
-The relevant boundary conditions are described in Figure3.
+The liver tissue connected to the MCA, are set to fixed surface boundary.
+The relevant boundary conditions are described in Fig. 3.

-3.1 Electromagnetic wave propagation analysis
+3.1.
+Electromagnetic wave propagation analysis

-The axisymetric FEM model used in this study is adapted from a MCA general model [12], [28].
+The axisymmetric FEM model used in this study is adapted from an MCA general model [12,28].
 In this model, the electric and magnetic fields associated with the time-varying TEM wave are expressed in 2D axially symmetrical cylindrical coordinates: